Iron Sky: The Coming Race: Critical response

 Sophie Monks Kaufman of The Guardian gave the film one out of five stars, calling it a ”scattershot, stakes-free, self-consciously wacky space comedy”.
 She criticized its unidimensional characters and superficial script, noting a tendency to introduce illogical elements with little relation to the rest of the plot, seemingly for the sake of sheer surrealness.
 Nonetheless, Kaufman praised Lara Rossi's committed performance ”as a grounding presence in a gravity-free spectacle”.
 Noel Murray of Los Angeles Times called The Coming Race a ”goofy science-fiction picture”.
 He noted that the film repeatedly alludes to Russian interference in the 2016 United States elections and other provocative themes, but — not unlike its predecessor — remains unable to provide actual satire.
 Murray described The Coming Race ”frustratingly unfocused” both as a story and as a commentary of the modern era.
 Just the same, he found the hollow Earth sequence ”suitably wacky”.
 Joey Magidson of Hollywood News noted the potentially entertaining premise, but concluded that the film was ”largely a bore and a mess”.
 He awarded the film 1.5 stars out of 4.
-Brian Orndorf of Blu-ray.com called the film ”noisy and unfunny” and gave it 3 stars out of 10.
+Brian Orndorfstein of Blu-ray.com called the film ”noisy and unfunny” and gave it 3 stars out of 10.
 Orndorf's criticisms included ”pawing at [...] obvious political targets” and ”relentless absurdity”.

 On the other hand, Samantha Nelson, writing for The Verge, enjoyed the ”uniquely bizarre form of movie magic”.
 She found the film mostly void of the original's ”dark political comedy”, being more focused on campy adventure and absurd expositions delivered by Udo Kier.
 The storyline offers "plenty of opportunities for spectacle" and comedic commentary of film tropes, and the special effects show significant improvement over those in the first film.
 On the downside, The Coming Race’s high-speed plot prevents it from giving necessary focus on any single theme.